 How do you get rid of them?

 There are a variety of lice treatments available in the form of medicated shampoos.
 Most are insecticides, and you may choose not to use such strong chemicals on your child’s scalp.
 They are available at the Apotheke, along with the special lice comb.
 The fine toothed plastic combs are best.
-The shampoo only kills the adult lice, so to disrupt the lice cycle, you’ll need to shampoo once a week for three weeks, together with thorough combing.
+The shampoo only kills the adult lice, so to disrupt the lice cycle, you’ll need to shampoo once a week for three weeks.
+This also needs to be paired together with thorough combing.

 Removing nits with a comb is beneficial to the treatment as it prevents new lice being hatched.
 You should check the hair of everyone in the home.
 The scalp may be itchy for a few days after treatment.